 Detroit Lions Late August Scouting Report

-Next up for the Lions will be the preseason finale against Buffalo, followed by the cut to 53 and the regular season opener against Arizona.
+Next up for the Lions will be the cut to 53 and the regular season opener against the Bears.

 The Definitive Fantasy Information Service

 UPDATED: NFL Game Matchup Analysis & Mastermind Moments!

 Sunday, September 13th, 2020